mipayne/JustTheClass/Unit3/index.md

 - Describe how planes move to create a stacking fault
 - Describe how dislocations relate to stacking faults

-In knowing how to describe what a stacking fault is in relation to planes and dislocations you will have a fundamental understanding of how the feature forms and what needs to happen to form it.
-This fundamental understanding will help you in the future to
+In knowing how to describe what a stacking fault is in relation to planes and dislocations, you will have a fundamental understanding of how the feature forms and what needs to happen to form it.
+This fundamental understanding will help you in the future to:

   - Develop plans to determine which deformation features are present
   - Relate deformation features to observed mechanical properties